geerlingguy/ansible-vagrant-examples/solr/README.md

   2. Download and Install [Vagrant](http://downloads.vagrantup.com/)
   3. Install [Ansible](http://ansibleworks.com/) ([guide for installing Ansible](http://docs.ansible.com/intro_installation.html)).
   4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`.
   5. This Ansible playbook uses a variety of roles to configure the Apache Solr server, and you'll need to install the roles before you can get the VM set up.
-Run the following command to get all the necessary roles: `$ ansible-galaxy install `
+Run the following command to get all the necessary roles: `$ ansible-galaxy install geerlingguy.firewall geerlingguy.ntp geerlingguy.java geerlingguy.tomcat6 geerlingguy.solr`

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the centos64 base box, and configure it as a GitLab server.